spences10/scottspence.com/posts/2017/01/04/twitter-mctwitbot/index.md

-The first gotcha for me was the Heroku `Procfile` I couldn't understand why it kept timing out, this was because it was trying to run the default `web` process instead of the `worker` process which is whats needed for the bot.
+The first gotcha for me was the Heroku `Procfile` I couldn't understand why it kept timing out, this was because it was trying to run the default `web` process instead of the `worker` process which is what's needed for the bot.

 After getting the bare bones set up on part 1 I then got to playing around with the timings and the query strings used by the bot, this is